-The first session of the 115th Congress convened on January 3, 2017.
+The second session of the 115th Congress convened on January 3, 2018.
 ARRA will keep you posted as legislation of interest is introduced in the 115th Congress.

 The following bills are currently pending: